5 steps to faster payment

 They’re experienced and will bring a level of rigour to your financials, with professional reports based on accurate data.

 Your advisor helps you get ahead of the game with accurate forecasting, which will help you smooth out cashflow and avoid problems before they occur.

 Having someone other than the business owner following up late payments can help your late payers to save face.
 They can keep a good relationship with you as the business owner, but make sure you’re getting paid.
 It’s a win-win situation.

 4. Make your money work for you

 If your customers pay you after you’ve provided them with goods or services, you’re effectively providing them with credit.
 You’ll have business costs to cover before you get paid.
-You might find that even after optimizing your payment terms, you still have a cash flow gap.
+You might find that even after optimising your payment terms, you still have a cashflow gap.
 There are a range of tools to help bridge that gap, including: